polkadot-developers/polkadot-docs/develop/blockchains/get-started/intro-polkadot-sdk.md

 FRAME provides the core modular and extensible components that make the Substrate SDK flexible and adaptable to different use cases.
 FRAME includes Rust-based libraries that simplify the development of application-specific logic.
-Most of the functionality that FRAME provides takes the form of plug-in modules called [pallets](./glossary.md#pallet) that you can add and configure to suit your requirements
+Most of the functionality that FRAME provides takes the form of plug-in modules called [pallets](/polkadot-protocol/glossary#pallet) that you can add and configure to suit your requirements.

 ### Cumulus

-[Cumulus](){target=\_blank} provides utilities and libraries to turn FRAME-based runtimes into runtimes that can be a parachain on Polkadot.
-Cumulus runtimes are still FRAME runtimes but contain the necessary functionality that allows for that runtime to become a parachain on a relay chain
+Cumulus provides utilities and libraries to turn FRAME-based runtimes into runtimes that can be a parachain on Polkadot.
+Cumulus runtimes are still FRAME runtimes but contain the necessary functionality that allows for that runtime to become a parachain on a relay chain.

 ## Why Use Polkadot SDK?